Translations

 The Dog Days of Summer (Sidetrack)

-“Dog days of summer” refers to the sun having the same location as Sirius (Greek “Σειριος,” meaning "scorcher").
+The “dog days of summer” occur, when the sun matches the location of Sirius (Greek “Σειριος,” meaning "scorcher").
 Sirius is the brightest star visible from Earth.
-Sirius is part of the Canis Major constellation (which means “big dog” in Latin).
+Sirius is part of the constellation Canis Major (meaning “big dog,” in Latin).
 That's why folks call Sirius the Dog Star.
-Sirius aligns with the sun from July 3rd to August 11th every year.
-That's why folks call July 3rd to August 11th the “dog days of summer.”
-I've heard this and learned this decades ago.
-The Farmers' Almanac is my source, to back me up!
-Y'all believe the Farmer's Almanac, don't you?
-I thought so!
+Sirius aligns with the sun, annually, from July 3rd to August 11th.
+That's why July 3rd to August 11th are called the “dog days of summer.”
+I'd learned this decades ago.
+The Farmers' Almanac is my source.
 Remember, Sirius is the star.
 SiriusXM is a way to listen to the radio!
-It's a big difference!
+That's a big difference!

 7-20-2021 Post-It Notes

-The Post-It note on my long-sleeve shirt to the right reads, 7/12/2021, Monday, 5:24 PM.
-Please give me away, to a size large man!
+The Post-It note, on my long-sleeve shirt, to the right reads, ”7/12/2021, Monday, 5:24 PM.
+Please give me away, to a size large man!”
 Christmas of 2020 was “virtual,” for Mrs. Appalachian Irishman's side of her family.
 “Favorite sister-in-law” had given me a size large long-sleeve shirt for Christmas.
-It had been in a box since Christmas 2020.
+It had been in a box, since Christmas 2020.
 I had forgotten about it.
 I had thought that it was a doggy present that Molly would not have liked.

-Hey, “favorite sister-in-law,” you had only seen me on “YackTube” or “Zoomy” computerized video “conference,” from 7/19/2020 through 5/30/2021.
-You had seen me in the flesh on 7/18/2020 (Mrs. Appalachian Irishman's birthday) and on 5/31/2021 (Memorial Day).
+Hey, “favorite sister-in-law,” you had only seen me, on “YackTube” or “Zoomy” computerized video “conference,” from 7/19/2020 through 5/30/2021.
+You had seen me, in person, on 7/18/2020 (Mrs. Appalachian Irishman's birthday) and on 5/31/2021 (Memorial Day).
 Did you think I had gotten hefty, by seeing me on those “conference” videos?
 The camera can add 10 or so pounds, as folks claim.
 I'm still the same size!
 I'm just “devilin'” you, “favorite sister-in-law!”
-I love all my out-law in-laws, including “favorite sister-in-law!
+I love all of my “out-law” in-laws, including “favorite sister-in-law!

 Conclusion

 This little article took two days, on and off, to write.
-Since 3/28/2021, I have and still have six “working documents” (3/28/2021, 5/29/2021, 6/12/2021, 6/19/2021, 7/17/2021, and 7/24/2021) on various topics!
-I need to get around to publishing at least a couple of articles or so, from my “working documents!”
+Since 3/28/2021, I have and still have six “working documents” (of 3/28/2021, 5/29/2021, 6/12/2021, 6/19/2021, 7/17/2021, and 7/24/2021), on various topics!
+I need to get around to publishing at least a couple of articles or so, from those “working documents!”
 I may get to a couple more – depending on how this work week goes – before July is gone.

 I'll start working on another article, from my “working documents” stack now.
 Y'all take care out there!
 Thanks for stopping by to read a while!